 Rebersburg - Madisonburg is a very small town located in the state of Pennsylvania.
 With a population of 1,980 people and just one neighborhood, Rebersburg - Madisonburg is the 647th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Rebersburg - Madisonburg is generally considered to be a blue-collar town.
-43.01% of the Rebersburg - Madisonburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rebersburg - Madisonburg is a blue-collar town, with 43.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rebersburg - Madisonburg is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Rebersburg - Madisonburg who work in management occupations (12.74%), office and administrative support (10.14%), and sales jobs (8.63%).

-Rebersburg - Madisonburg is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Rebersburg - Madisonburg is a great place for families with children to consider.
+First of all, many other families with children live here, making Rebersburg - Madisonburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rebersburg - Madisonburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rebersburg - Madisonburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Rebersburg - Madisonburg in 2022 was $26,360, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,440 for a family of four.
 However, Rebersburg - Madisonburg contains both very wealthy and poor people as well.